Everyone thinks that project-based learning has something to do with “authentic” learning. But not everyone agrees what this means.

 - Students play the role of United Nations advisors to a country that has just overthrown a dictator and needs advice about how to start a democracy.

 - Students recommend which planet in our solar system ought to be explored by the next space probe as they compete for NASA funding.

 - Students are asked to propose ideas for a new TV reality show that educates viewers about science topics such as evolutionary biology and the geologic history of the earth.

-- The project involves tools, tasks or processes used by adults in real settings and by professionals in the workplace.
+4. The project involves tools, tasks or processes used by adults in real settings and by professionals in the workplace.
 (This criterion for authenticity could apply to any of the above examples of projects.)
+For example:

 - Students investigating the physics of skateboarding test various surfaces for speed, using the scientific method and tools scientists use.